Nick-Sigua/Election_Analytics_Sigua/Seventh_Blog_Shocks.md

 # COVID-19 Variables and Polls
 ## Oct 23, 2020

 COVID-19 is an everpresent news fixture that has swept the nation and is in the mind of many people today, given changes to their work and day-to-day life based on such virus.
 Given its prevalence in the news and the general population, this begs the question: how will COVID-related variables affect the 2020 election?
 I will explore this topic by first noting the trends for three COVID variables, i.e., the increase in cases, the increase in deaths, and the increase in test results.
-Then, I will display the relationship between these variables and the average support in each candidate's polls, which will provide some insight into the impact of such variables on each candidate's popular vote shares (link week 3 when I talk about this later on).
+Then, I will display the relationship between these variables and the average support in each candidate's polls, which will provide some insight into how such variables will impact each candidate's popular vote shares (link week 3 when I talk about this later on).

 **COVID-19 Trends in the United States**